 With diabetes, the body can’t use or store sugar properly.
-Diabetes damages the blood vessels in the eye.
-The damage of the blood vessels causes diabetic retinopathy.
+Diabetes damages the blood vessels in the eye, eventually causing diabetic retinopathy.
 In later stages, the disease may lead to new blood vessel growth over the retina.
-The new blood vessels can cause scar tissue to develop, which can pull the retina away from the back of the eye.
+These new blood vessels cause scar tissue to develop, which can pull the retina away from the back of the eye.
 This is known as retinal detachment, and it can lead to blindness if untreated.
-The presence and severity of diabetic retinopathy is related to the duration of diabetes.
+The presence and severity of diabetic retinopathy is related to the duration of one's diabetes.
 However, severe and significant diabetic retinopathy can be present at the time of diagnosis especially with adult onset diabetes.

 The severity of diabetic retinopathy can be limited or prevented by close monitoring and control of blood sugars, blood pressures and blood lipids, such as cholesterol.
 Control of any one of these risk factors can reduce the severity of diabetic retinopathy.
 According to the American Academy of Ophthalmology, 95% of those with significant diabetic retinopathy can avoid substantial vision loss if they are treated in time.
 The possibility of early detection is why it is so important for diabetics to have a dilated eye exam at least once a year.

 Diabetic retinopathy can be treated with laser photocoagulation to seal off leaking blood vessels and destroy new growth.
 Laser photocoagulation doesn’t cause pain, because the retina does not contain nerve endings.
 In some patients, blood leaks into the vitreous humor and clouds vision.
 A procedure called a vitrectomy removes blood that has leaked into the vitreous humor.
 The body gradually replaces lost vitreous humor, and vision usually improves.